-If you are looking for a preschool of kindergarten activity, decorating Christmas gingerbread man cookies would be a huge hit!
-You can make the cookies and frosting ahead of time so that the kids can just enjoy decorating.
+- Fun to Decorate: Kids of all ages love decorating Christmas gingerbread man cookies so plan it for your next Christmas party!
+You can make the soft gingerbread cookies and frosting ahead of time so that the kids can just enjoy decorating.

 Gingerbread is made with the following simple ingredients: brown sugar, flour, baking soda, cinnamon, ginger, cloves, salt, butter, milk, and molasses!

-When ready to bake, roll our the dough to 1/2 inch thickness, use cookie cutters to cut gingerbread men, and place them on your cookie sheet.
+Roll the Dough: When ready to bake, roll out the dough to ½ inch thickness, use cookie cutters to cut gingerbread men, and place them on your cookie sheet.
 Bake them for about 10 minutes at 350 degrees F. Once cool, frost and decorate, if desired!
 You can use any kind of frosting or icing, and candy.
 It really is the best gingerbread cookies recipe!

 - 2 Tablespoons milk